by: Thomas Young

 - Other Traffic Generation – Other suggestions that can result in traffic generation opportunities are included here.

 All these traffic generation channels should be measured closely in your web stats and monitored for ROI.
-Traffic generation is the most expensive of the web marketing steps and you must have a plan in place for measuring return in the form of website conversions.
+Traffic generation is the most expensive of the strategic digital marketing steps and you must have a plan in place for measuring return in the form of website conversions.

 Step Four: Monitoring ROI and Tracking Results

-Website Data and ROI Objectives – This section defines how web data is used and the process for regular website updates and ongoing content generation for the website and other web marketing projects.
-Monthly web marketing meetings should be included with sample agendas and team member responsibilities.
+Website Data and ROI Objectives – This section defines how web data is used and the process for regular website updates and ongoing content generation for the website and other strategic digital marketing projects.
+Monthly strategic digital marketing meetings should be included with sample agendas and team member responsibilities.
 Websites are never finished.
 They are ongoing sales and marketing channels for your business that never stop working.
 This is a good section for ROI and conversion worksheets to help track and measure results.

-- The Four-Step Process can be used as an outline for a solid web marketing plan.
+- The Four-Step Process can be used as an outline for a solid strategic digital marketing plan.
 Review the four steps in detail.

 - Write a digital marketing plan, even if it is only one page in length, following these guidelines and recommendations.